Poppy Cat (TV series): Broadcast

-Poppy Cat has aired in over 140 territories, including Sprout and NBC Kids in the United States as a US dubbed series, Disney Junior in Latin America and Spain (as La gatita Poppy and La Gata Lupe), KiKA in Germany (as Poppy Katz), Poland on MiniMini+ (as Kotka Pusia), Baraem, Children's Channel and e-vision in U.A.E, SVT in Sweden, S4C's children's block Cyw in Wales (as Popi'r Gath), EBS in Korea, Kids Station in Japan, Okto in Singapore, Nickelodeon in Australia, TVOKids and Knowledge Network in Canada, NRK in Norway, RTÉjr in Ireland, Mini CITV, Channel 5, ITVBe and Nick Jr. in the United Kingdom and Gulli in France.
+Poppy Cat has aired in over 140 territories, including Sprout and NBC Kids in the United States as a US-dubbed series, Disney Junior in Latin America and Spain (as La gatita Poppy and La Gata Lupe), KiKA in Germany (as Poppy Katz), Poland on MiniMini+ (as Kotka Pusia), RTP2 in Portugal, Hop!
+Channel in Israel, Baraem, Children's Channel and e-vision in U.A.E, SVT in Sweden, S4C's children's block Cyw in Wales (as Popi'r Gath), EBS in Korea, Kids Station in Japan, Okto in Singapore, Nickelodeon in Australia, Clan in Spain, Rai Yoyo in Italy, PLUSPLUS in Ukraine, Minika Çocuk in Turkey, ČT Déčko in Czech Republic, TVOKids and Knowledge Network in Canada, NRK in Norway, Yle in Finland, RÚV in Iceland, RTÉjr in Ireland, Mini CITV, Channel 5, ITVBe and Nick Jr. in the United Kingdom and France 5 in France.
 Poppy Cat first launched on KiKA in Germany in May 2015, with the second series released in April 2017.

 Poppy Cat aired by accident on NBC affiliate WSMV-TV in Nashville on 26 October 2014, instead of the Manchester United-Chelsea Premier League match, sparking complaints on Twitter.
 WSMV-TV rejoined the game in the process.